Idah Nabayiga: Career

 Before joining representative politics, Idah Nabayiga worked as a Community development Officer under Kalangala District Local Government between 2006 and 2012.
 Later on, between 2012 and 2015, she served as a Human Resource Officer still under the same administration.
+Idah Nabayiga trained as a teacher and in Uganda's 10th Parliament, she served on the Education and Sports Committee.

-Idah Nabayiga trained as a teacher and in Uganda's 10th Parliament, she serves on the Education and Sports Committee.
+After losing the Kalangala district woman representative seat to Hellen Nakimuli in the 2021 and 2026 General elections, Nabayiga stayed out of the August house but later reclaimed the seat in a bye-election that came as a result of the death of Hellen Nakimuli who was the Kalangala woman MP elect for the 12th Parliament of Uganda.
+Her return to Parliament was confirmed after she defeated four other contestants in the 24th June 2026 polls that were carried out in kalangala.
+Among the people she defeated was Irene Nampala of the opposition National Unity Platform a sister to the late Nakimuli and two other independent candidates.